Jack-Pringle/quantum-circuit-simulator/README.md

 CMake 3.10 or higher

 ## Build Instructions
-Run the following commands from the root directory:
+Run the following commands in the root directory:
 ```bash
 mkdir build
 cd build